-SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE SENATE REVISED Sec.
-94a Center for Educational Performance The above boilerplate change is also made for FY 2021-22.
+SECTION CURRENT LAW EXECUTIVE RECOMMENDATION SUBCOMMITTEE SENATE CONFERENCE Sec.
+94a Center for Educational The above boilerplate change is also made for FY 2021-22.
 Concurs with Executive.
-Maintains current law.
-Concurs with Senate. and Information (CEPI) (cont.)
+Performance and Information (CEPI) (cont.)
 (4)(c) Requires CEPI to ensure that the P-20 longitudinal system enables the matching of individual teacher and student records so that an individual student may be matched with those teachers providing instruction to that student.
 (4)(c) Supplemental Request 2021-6 adds that this requirement applies where required by state or federal law.
 Also adds that the matching of individual students with teachers be "for programs and services specified in the complementary sections of law."
 (4)(c) FY 2020-21 supplemental not included.
-(4)(c) Maintains current law.
-(4)(c) Concurs with Senate.
 The above boilerplate change is also made for FY 2021-22.
 Concurs with Executive.
-Maintains current law.
-Concurs with Senate.
 (4)(i) Requires CEPI to ensure that, for data for grades PreK-12, the longitudinal system contains student-level transcript information, including information on courses completed and grades earned.
 (4)(i) Supplemental Request 2021-6 adds that this requirement applies where required by state or federal law.
-Also adds that student- level transcript information be "for programs and services specified in the complementary sections of law."
+Also adds that student-level transcript information be "for programs and services specified in the complementary sections of law."
 (4)(i) FY 2020-21 supplemental not included.
-(4)(i) Maintains current law.
-(4)(i) Concurs with Senate.
 The above boilerplate change is also made for FY 2021-22.
 Concurs with Executive.
-Maintains current law.
-Concurs with Senate.
-Sec.
-94b LAUNCH MI Appropriates \$100 GF/GP for FY 2020-21 for the Connecting Information in Education Committee to provide recommendations on how to replicate and scale best practices, close the achievement gap, and prepare students for success.
-Eliminates funding and repeals this section.
-Concurs with Executive.
-Does not provide appropriation for FY 2021-22 but does not repeal.
-Concurs with Executive and House.